Abdullah-AlHousni/Llama-3.2-Docstring-Generator/README.md

 ```

 GROUND TRUTH:

     Saves binary content to a file with name filename. filename should

-PREDICTION: (Echoed part of the instruction instead of summarizing the code):
+PREDICTION (Echoed part of the instruction instead of summarizing the code):

     Write a one-line Python docstring for this function:
     def save_to_file(self, path, filename, **params):

 Most outputs are correct or near-correct; a small fraction either output nothing or echo part of the instruction.